uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/lab11.md

 * Revisit and comprehend Section 1.3 "Document Classification" in Chapter 6 of the NLTK book (Bird et al.)

-* Following the template to implement the Python script "classifier.py"
+* Follow the template to implement the Python script "classifier.py"

 * Perform document classification on the movie review document mentioned in the above reading